Comptroller of the Household: History

 The office of Comptroller of the Household derives from the medieval Household office of Controller of the Wardrobe, who was deputy to the Keeper (or Treasurer) of the Wardrobe, as well as an important official in his own right as keeper of the Privy Seal.
 Later, both these offices became high-ranking political appointments.

 Modern role

 In modern times, the Comptroller has become a less prominent position in British politics.
-The holder is one of the Government whips in the House of Commons, and their responsibilities for the Royal Household are now largely ceremonial.
-The role has been occupied by Rebecca Harris since 2022.
+The holder is the third-most senior Government whips in the House of Commons and is responsible for the day-to-day activity in the House.
+Their responsibilities for the Royal Household are now largely ceremonial, such as serving as an usher at royal garden parties.